lthroy/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
+Histogram of total number of steps taken each day.

 ```r
 hist(totalDF$steps, main = "Total number of steps taken each day", xlab = "Total steps")
 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-2-1.png)

+The mean of total number of steps taken each day.

 ```r
 mean(totalDF$steps, na.rm = TRUE)